Jacob-RC/11ty-blog-site/src/blog/2021-05-15-my-second-article.md

 ## 4. Additional Retirement Savings

 Even if your employer isn't giving you free money anymore, it's still a good idea to make it a habit to invest towards retirement.
 As Einstein aptly put, "Compound interest is the eighth wonder of the world.
 He who understands it, earns it.
 He who doesn't, pays it".
 The earlier you start setting aside money for your retirement, the longer it has to compound and grow.

+## 5. Debt Repayment

+It's often a good idea to use additional money to pay off additional debt.
+Even if the interest rates aren't exhorbidantly high, debt still will cost you money.
+Paying this down reduces how long you'll have to spend paying off the loan.